filippor/cyan-skillfish-governor/README.md

     * `sample`: how often to sample GPU load
       (it's a single bit, so needs to be sampled more often than you'd think)
     * `adjust`: how often to consider adjusting the frequency
-    * `finetune` how long since the last adjustment to consider making a fine-tuning adjustment
   * `burst-samples`: while the GPU has been busy for this many samples in a row, enter "burst mode", increasing the frequency at the `timing.ramp_rates.burst` rate.
     Set to 0 to disable burst mode.